erjank/teaching/motivation.md

 The best-studied use of this idea is the media computation approach developed by Guzdial and Ericson at Georgia Tech
 {{"guzdial-mediacomp-retrospective"|cite}}.
-Instead of printing "hello world" or summing the first ten integers, their students' first program opens an image, resizes it to create at thumbnail, and saves the result.
+Instead of printing "hello world" or summing the first ten integers, their students' first program opens an image, resizes it to create a thumbnail, and saves the result.
 This is an *authentic task*, i.e., something that learners believe they would actually do in real life.
 It is also *tangible*: if the image comes out the wrong size, learners have a concrete starting point for debugging.

 > **Strategies for Motivating Learners**
 >